 Have you faced the decision of whether to furnish your rental property?

-Perhaps you are moving out of your own home and want to know should you leave your furniture behind for a renter to use.
+Maybe you are moving out of your own home and want to know “should I leave my furniture for a renter to use”

 The obvious benefit to an owner of leasing an apartment furnished is achieving more rent.
-But what is the rent premium, and does it justify the extra costs?
-Here are the main points for and against,
+But what is the rent premium?
+Does it justify the extra costs?
+Here are the main points for and against.

 Big Tip when Furnishing your Rental Property.

 If you decide to furnish a rental property (or move out and leave all your furniture there), a premium rent is only achieved when it is styled with coordinated finishes.